Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 .
 AC or DC adapter is not firmly plugged in.

 .
-AC or DC adapter is plugged into the receiver but not plugged into power
+AC or DC adapter is plugged into the receiver but not plugged

 source.
 (Plugging an adapter into the receiver automatically